adgiz05/FAKEDDIT-classification/README.md

-# FAKEEDIT-classification
+# FAKEDDIT-classification
-Classify on multimodal FAKEEDIT benchmark for images and captions if they are fake or not.
+Classify on multimodal FAKEDDIT benchmark for images and captions if they are fake or not.